Reviews You Can Rely On

 Credit: Matt Lighthart

-The real cherry on top here is that the MK4, and indeed all of Prusa's product line, as far as we can tell, are upgradable.
-Add-ons like an official enclosure and multi-color printing kits are sensible, but the real benefit is that the most important parts are intentionally swappable as new technology is released.
+The cherry on top here is that the MK4 and the rest of Prusa's product line are, as far as we can tell, upgradable.
+Add-ons like an official enclosure and multi-color printing kits are attractive in the near term, but the real benefit is that the most important parts are made to be interchangeable as new technology is released.

 Support